Name: Garavice Memorial Park of the victims of Fascist Terror (Spomen-područje Garavice)

 Bihać Partisan Battalions Memorial:

 Just south of the Bihać city center in the area of Borići, across from the football stadium complex, is a modest memorial cemetery which honors 868 of the town's fighters of Bihać's Partisan Battalions who perished during the People's Liberation Struggle (WWII) (Slides 1 - 4).
-Presently, my research has not yielded exactly who was the author of this monument and what year it was created.
-The central element of the monument is a 5-6m tall pointed triangle shape covered in marble panels, while next to it is a lower and long triangle.
-The tall shape has engraved onto it a victorious Partisan fighter, while the lower triangle has engraved upon it a wounded fighter.
+This work was created in 1968 by Zagreb sculptor Stanislav Mišić and its central element is a 5-6m tall pointed triangle shape covered in marble panels, while next to it is a lower and long triangle.
+The tall shape has engraved onto it a victorious Partisan fighter holding a rifle, while the lower triangle has engraved upon it a wounded fighter clutching his chest.
 Among the pine trees behind the monument are 868 stone markers commemorating the Partisan fighters from Bihać who died during WWII.
 Remembrance ceremonies are still held at this site by local veterans groups.
 To the right of the central monument is a row of bronze sculptural busts on pedestals depicting local folk heroes from WWII (Slide 5).

 Partisan Battalions Memorial at Borići - Slideshow